InformaticaClinica/anonimization-benchmark/Readme.md

 This function is responsible for saving the list of all experiments conducted up to that point in a CSV format.

 # TODO
+- We can mesure the times of the model is unable to return a good structure (prompt2)